A-Herzog/TinyFastSimulator-Java/README.md

 ## Benchmark results

-The following benchmarks were performed on a system with two CPU of the type AMD Epyc 7281 (Zen+ architecture, 16 physical / 32 logical cores each).
+The following benchmarks were performed on a system with two CPUs of the type AMD Epyc 7281 (Zen+ architecture, 16 physical / 32 logical cores each).

 ### No load balancer